zeiq-co/x-lytics/README.md

 - Fork or download this repository
 - Ready!

-To change site config `./utils/config.js`
+To change site config. `./utils/config.js`

 ## Setup